qu1x/huawei-wmi/README.md

 to 100 %.
 Therefore, it is recommended to unplug the power supply after powering it off.
 Further information is provided by the [Linux on MateBook] guide.

+The settings to be reinstated are stored in `/etc/default/huawei-wmi/` and the current settings of the kernel driver interface are mapped in `/sys/devices/platform/huawei-wmi/`.
+The udev rule will fire the static one-shot `huawei-wmi-privilege` service as soon as the kernel driver interface has been populated.
+It will set group write privileges for the members of the system group `huawei-wmi` and initialize non-existing settings in former directory with the current settings of latter directory.
+Afterwards, it will fire the non-static one-shot `huawei-wmi-reinstate` service which reinstates the settings by copying the files from former to latter directory.
+Latter service is refired when waking up from hibernation.
+Only non-static services can be enabled or disabled.

 This repository relies on the mainlined [kernel driver] and is supported by the cross-platform [MateBook applet] as well as the native [Gnome extension].